-Why choose the Graduate School of Business
+Why choose the School of Accounting, Law and Sustainable Tourism

 Research-informed, practice-oriented and truly global course delivered by experts in the field, and designed to equip you with the perspective and skills necessary for a wide range of legal careers.